rekcurd/community/docs/Installation-kubeadm.md

     namespace: kube-system
 ```

-# Drucker
+## fluentd installation
+We uses [fluentd](https://github.com/fluent/fluentd-kubernetes-daemonset) to aggregate the logs.
+After installing "fluentd daemonset" on Kubernetes, you can forward the logs to the server you specify by printing to stdout/stderr.

+## Rekcurd
-Please follow the Drucker part on the below.
+Please follow the Rekcurd part on the below.
 - [Rekcurd](https://github.com/rekcurd/drucker)
 - [Rekcurd-dashboard](https://github.com/rekcurd/drucker-dashboard)
 - [Rekcurd-client](https://github.com/rekcurd/drucker-client)